moisespr123/SVT-AV1-GUI/README.md

 * You need ffmpeg as found here: https://ffmpeg.zeranoe.com/builds/.
 Use the nightly builds.
 [Instructions here.](https://moisescardona.me/downloading-ffmpeg-svt-av1-gui/)

-Builds comes with opusenc and SVT-AV1 bundled, but not ffmpeg due to licensing restrictions.
+Builds comes mediainfo and SVT-AV1 bundled, but not ffmpeg due to licensing restrictions.

 # Updated components builds:

-Ocasionally, SVT-AV1 and opusenc gets updated.
+Ocasionally, SVT-AV1 and mediainfo gets updated.
 You can download the latest version of SVT-AV1 GUI with these updated tools included here: [https://moisescardona.me/svt-av1-gui](https://moisescardona.me/svt-av1-gui)

 Enjoy!